What are the Risk Factors for Macular Degeneration?

 - Wearing UV-protective sunglasses and a hat with a brim

 - Managing existing conditions like heart disease, diabetes, and hypertension

 By getting an early diagnosis and adopting the steps above, you can slow the disease’s progression.
 Therefore, it’s important to watch for the warning signs and make sure to schedule regular comprehensive eye exams with Dr. Walter Yim .
-At The Pacific Lasik & Cataract Surgery Center we stay abreast on all of the latest treatment options.
+At Pacific Eye Care we stay abreast on all of the latest treatment options.
 If you have AMD, we will discuss the various ways and strategies to preserve your vision and eye health so you can live your best life.Our practice serves patients from Huntington Beach, Seal Beach, Fountain Valley, and Westminster, California and surrounding communities.